mwendaB/password-locker/README.md

 # Password-Locker
 This app has been created using python3.9.7
-## Author
+#### Author
-Brian Mwenda
+Brian Mwenda 24th october 2021

 ## Description
-This is a command line app that generates accounts where a user can log in, create or delete their accounts.
+This is a PasswordLocker application that serves to create users' accounts and even be able to display them.
+All this is possible by running short commands on the terminal which the user is met with on running python3 passwordlock.py on the terminal.

 ## Behaviour Driven Development
 | Behaviour | Input | Output |